Armputator/pyWavereader/Readme.md

 ### Runtime Control

-*exit - closes all ports and quits runtime*
+*leave - closes all ports and quits runtime*
 SYNOPSIS
-: exit
+: leave

 DESCRIPTION
 : closes all ports in list all_ports before quitting python runtime, returns user to original terminal

 takes no arguments

+EXAMPLES
+: leave

 *help - returns man page for a given command*
 SYNOPSIS